-RN Net 0027AF9A [2] via 0027AF9A:1, 10 sec, 0 uses, Ethernet0 C Net 30004355 is this router's network, 0 uses R Net 002ABFAA [2] via 002ABFAA:1, 10 sec, 0 uses, Ethernet0 R Net 3000FB06 [1] via 3000FB06:1, 8 sec, 0 uses, Fddi0
+4 routes, next update 77 seconds Codes: R - RTP derived, C connected, S - static RN Net 0027AF9A [2] via 0027AF9A:1, 10 sec, 0 uses, Ethernet0 C Net 30004355 is this router's network, 0 uses R Net 002ABFAA [2] via 002ABFAA:1, 10 sec, 0 uses, Ethernet0 R Net 3000FB06 [1] via 3000FB06:1, 8 sec, 0 uses, Fddi0 where the capital letter "N" indicates that this server is the nearest server, and it is on the local network.
+The lowercase letter "n" is used to indicate that this server is considered the nearest server, but it is not on the local network.
+[CSCdi02868]

-It is possible, but not probable, that you can crash the router while running the command "show vines route".
-If you issue this command and let the display sit at the "--More--" prompt until the last route displayed expires from the routing table, the router will crash when you hit the space bar to continue.
-This DDTS fixes this problem.
-[CSCdi05330]

-This problem occurs when a server is moved from one physical cable segment to another, and both cable segments are connected to a router.
+- It is possible, but unlikely that you can crash the router while running the command show vines route.
+If you issue this command and let the display sit at the --More-prompt until the last route displayed expires from the routing table, the router will crash when you press the space bar to continue.
+This caveat fixes this problem.
+[CSCdi05330] - This problem occurs when a server is moved from one physical cable segment to another, and both cable segments are connected to a router.
 The router must expire the neighbor entry for the old cable before it can learn a new entry for the new cable.
 During this period, as it receives routing updates on the new interface, it continues to process them even though they do not match the current neighbor entry for the server.
-[CSCdi06994]

-Provide the ability to disable split horizoning of vines routing updates.
-This is needed to build a vines networks over a non-broadcast media, such as frame relay, when there is not complete connectivity between all nodes in the network.
-[CSCdi07034]

-Provide quicker learning of alternate route when an interface goes down.
-[CSCdi07037]

-When operating in serverless mode, some customers need the ability to flood a received broadcast to all other interfaces instead of choosing the best interface and sending the frame.
+[CSCdi06994] - The router needs to provide the ability to disable split horizoning of VINES routing updates.
+This is needed to build a VINES network over a nonbroadcast media, such as frame relay, when there is not complete connectivity between all nodes in the network.
+[CSCdi07034] - The router needs to provide quicker learning of alternate route when an interface goes down.
+[CSCdi07037] - When operating in serverless mode, some customers need the ability to flood a received broadcast to all other interfaces instead of choosing the best interface and sending the frame.
 This bug fix adds this capability and the supporting code so it may be configured.
-The new command is "vines serverless broadcast".
 [CSCdi07599]

-An interface input queue may fill up and not recover if an X.25 provider in the RNR state receives and discards an I Frame and then violates the LAPB protocol by exiting from the RNR state with an RR instead of an REJ frame.
-The symptom is that the serial interface pauses indefinitely and ceases transmission.
-[CSCdi05957]
+- An interface input queue may fill up and not recover if an X.25 provider violates the LAPB protocol by exiting from the RNR state with an RR frame instead of an REJ frame.
+This can cause the serial interface to pause indefinitely and cease transmission.
+[CSCdi05957] - The error message and traceback: